 The Financial Assistance team can help you apply for low cost, state subsidized health insurance.
-This includes MassHealth, Commonwealth Care and Health Safety Net.
+This includes MassHealth, a Qualified Health Plan or Health Safety Net.
 They can explain the options to you, and can also help you fill out the forms.
-Their number is 781-306-8981 or 1-877-637-CARE.
+Their number is 617-665-1100.

 The Health Care Proxy

 The Health Care Proxy is a simple legal paper.
 It allows you to choose a "proxy," someone you know and trust who can make health care choices for you if you are not able to make these choices for yourself.
 If you already have chosen a proxy and filled out the paper, please give a copy to your doctor.
 We will put it in your medical record.

 If you do not have a proxy, you may choose one while you are in the hospital.
 We can give you the form and help you fill it out.
 Please ask your nurse or social worker about this if you have questions.

 Parents, guardians, or proxy decision-makers have the same rights as patients if:

 - A judge has said that the person cannot make decisions.

 - The patient is a minor (usually younger than 18 years old).